-You have new energy rights when it comes to receiving help to pay for your electricity and gas.
+Since 1 January 2019, you’ve had new energy rights that help you pay for your electricity and gas.

 How your energy company should help